Carnival of Venice: Bauta

-The bauta (sometimes referred as baùtta) is a mask, today often heavily gilded though originally simple stark white, which is designed to comfortably cover the entire face; this traditional grotesque piece of art was characterized by the inclusion of an over-prominent nose, a thick supraorbital ridge, a projecting "chin line", and no mouth.
+The bauta (sometimes referred as baùtta) is a mask, today often heavily gilded, although originally simple stark white, which is designed to comfortably cover the entire face; this traditional grotesque piece of art was characterized by the inclusion of an over-prominent nose, a thick supraorbital ridge, a projecting "chin line", and no mouth.
 The mask's beak-like chin is designed to enable the wearer to talk, eat, and drink without having to remove it, thereby preserving the wearer's anonymity.
 The bauta was often accompanied by a red or black cape and a tricorn.

-In the 18th century, together with a black circular or semicircular clasped cape called a tabarro (and zendale hood) the bauta had become a standardized society mask and disguise regulated by the Venetian government.
+In the 18th century, together with a black circular or semicircular clasped cape called a tabarro (and zendale hood), the bauta had become a standardized society mask and disguise regulated by the Venetian government.
 It was obligatory to wear it at certain political decision-making events when all citizens were required to act anonymously as peers.
 Only citizens (i.e., men) had the right to use the bauta.
 Its role was similar to the anonymizing processes invented to guarantee general, direct, free, equal and secret ballots in modern democracies.
 Also, the bearing of weapons along with the mask was specifically prohibited by law and enforceable by the Venetian police.

 Given this history and its grotesque design elements, the bauta was usually worn by men, but many paintings done in the 18th century also depict women wearing this mask and tricorn hat.
 The Ridotto and The Perfume Seller by Pietro Longhi are two examples of this from the 1750s.

 Colombina

-The Colombina (also known as Columbine and as a Colombino) is a half-mask, only covering the wearer's eyes, nose, and upper cheeks.
+The Colombina (also known as Columbine) is a half-mask, only covering the wearer's eyes, nose, and upper cheeks.
 It is often highly decorated with gold, silver, crystals, and feathers.
 It is held up to the face by a baton or is tied with ribbon as with most other Venetian masks.
-The Colombina mask is named after a stock character in the Commedia dell'arte: Colombina was a maidservant and soubrette who was an adored part of the Italian theatre for generations.
+The Colombina mask is named after a stock character in the commedia dell'arte: Colombina was a maidservant and soubrette who was an adored part of the Italian theatre for generations.
 It is said it was designed for an actress because she did not wish to have her beautiful face covered completely.
 In fact, the Colombina is entirely a modern creation.
 There are no historic paintings depicting its use on the stage or in social life.

 While both men and women now wear this mask, it began as a woman's analog to the bauta.